"(Required)" indicates required fields

 ISTURISA is an oral tablet you take twice a day, with or without food

-ISTURISA offers flexible dosing options and comes in 3 different strengths: 1 mg, 5 mg, and 10 mg.
-This allows your healthcare provider the flexibility to adjust the dose you need to normalize your cortisol levels while trying to balance the risk of side effects.
+ISTURISA offers flexible dosing options and comes in 2 different strengths: 1 mg and 5 mg.
+Your healthcare provider may recommend you take a combination of different tablets, and adjust based on how you respond.
+This allows your healthcare provider the flexibility to adjust your dose.
+The goal when treating Cushing’s disease is to normalize cortisol levels while trying to balance the risk of side effects.

-ISTURISA comes in 1, 5, and 10mg tablets to allow your doctor to find the precise dose that works best.
+ISTURISA comes in 1, and 5mg tablets to allow your doctor to find the precise dose that works best.

 Once you start treatment, your dosage may be adjusted depending on your cortisol levels and how you respond to ISTURISA